-For a guide, these trips are sheer chaos as virtually the entire time there are lines in the water, there is at least one fish on.
+For a guide, these trips are sheer chaos as virtually the entire time the lines are in the water, there is at least one fish on.
 Doubles, triples, and even quads, become routine in this mother of all king rivers.
-There are sure to be some droopy heads on the flight back to Island Lake in North Kenai.
-This is a full day of exhilarating scenery and world class king salmon fishing, an experience long remembered, even for the most seasoned angler.
-A Journey to the Nush is definitely a complete and unique Alaskan experience.
+There are sure to be some droopy heads on the flight back to North Kenai as this is a full day of exhilarating scenery and world class king salmon fishing.
+A Journey to the Nushagak is a unique and very memorable Alaskan experience.